Waikato/weka-wiki/docs/visualization/explorer_prediction_visualization_plugins.md

 # Introduction
 As of Weka version >3.5.2 one can easily add visualization plugins in the Explorer (Classify panel).
 This makes it easy to implement custom visualizations, if the ones Weka offers are not sufficient.

-**Note:** This is also covered in chapter *Extending WEKA* of the WEKA manual in versions later than 3.6.1/3.7.0 or [snapshots](../snapshots.md) of the stable-3.6/developer version later than 10/01/2010.
+**Note:** This is also covered in chapter *Extending WEKA* of the WEKA manual in versions later than 3.6.1/3.7.0.

 # Requirements
 * custom visualization class must implement the following **interface**